Fintech-Society/Robofunds-competition-2024/README.md

 response = requests.get(URL,headers=headers)

 # Content is in json format, json.loads() turns it into a python dictionary
+# json is a widely because of it's simplicity and structure
 data = json.loads(response.content)

 # Optional: Save file locally for futher use later